Nine ways you can give to refugees in our community:

 4. Organize a group or use an existing group (faith-based congregation, neighborhood, work group, book group, etc.) to partner with a local resettlement agency in preparing for an expected family: furnish an apartment, stock it with groceries and household supplies, and/or prepare a culturally appropriate meal to be waiting for them upon arrival.
 (The Refugee Support Center is not a resettlement agency.)

 Note: Food Stamps do not cover many items and so refugees spend money they really don’t have to secure these necessary items.
+We are grateful for all donations, but please call ahead to insure that we can accept you donations due to limited storage space.
+Donated items will only be accepted on a prearranged basis.
 Numbers 5, 6, and 7 refer to such items.

 5. Collect from others and donate paper products: paper towels, toilet paper, and boxes of tissues.
 Collect from others and prepare bags of personal hygiene products.
 All will be distributed to families in need.

-7. Donate household cleaning supplies to the RSC to give to families.
+7. Donate new, unopened, household cleaning supplies to the RSC to give to families.

 8. Donate clothing.
 Gently used clothes for all ages are accepted based on need and storage space.
-In deciding what to donate, please be mindful that refugees we serve typically come from modest cultures.
+Please call to inquire about if we are accepting clothing donations.
+Donations are accepted only on a prearranged basis.
+In deciding what to donate, please be mindful that the refugees we serve typically come from modest cultures.
 Please separate and label boxes or bags of clothes by gender and size (i.e., infant, toddler, boy, girl, woman, man).

 9. Donate furniture to the RSC.
 The RSC does not have room to store furniture, but if you have items you think would be appropriate to donate, please call to inquire about them.
 If they are deemed appropriate and you can hold them until they are needed and can assist with delivery, we will find refugees who will put them to good use.